deadpixxl/userscripts/README.md

 # userscripts

-A collection of my UserScripts.
+A collection of userscripts I've made for my own personal use.